byogi06/pythonapp-deployment-demo/README.md

 - Deploing the application using Jenkins:

-  Created the sample freestyle pipeline to build and push the docker image of python django application present in /src/* of this repository.
+  Created the sample freestyle pipeline to build and push the docker image using 'Dockerfile' of python django application present in /src/* of this repository.
 Even after installing docker plugins, it fails due to missing docker in jenkins.
+Hence could not proceed further.

 - Deploing the application using Gitlab pipeline: